masa-finance/agent-arena-subnet/DOCKER.md

 ## Running Multiple Instances

 Need more miners or validators?
-Just adjust the counts:
+Use start.sh and adjust the counts:

 ```env
 COLDKEY_MNEMONIC="your mnemonic here"